TYPE2DIABETES

 Scientists probe Glucagon's role in liver health and diabetes

-Knowledge-focused CompletedThis study looked at how the hormone glucagon affects the liver's ability to break down proteins and produce sugar.
-Researchers studied 21 people with obesity, type 2 diabetes, and fatty liver disease to understand if the liver becomes resistant to glucagon.
-The goal was to learn…
+Knowledge-focused CompletedThis study looked at how the hormone glucagon affects the liver's ability to break down proteins and fats in people with obesity, type 2 diabetes, and fatty liver disease.
+Researchers wanted to understand if the body becomes resistant to glucagon in these conditions.
+A total of 2…

 Matched conditions: TYPE2DIABETES